 |Program||Domestic Applicants||International Applicants|

 |Master of Architecture||Required||Not Required||Required|

 |Master of Urban Design||Required||Not Required||Required|

-- Applicants taking the Graduate Record Examination (GRE) must have their official scores reported to the Graduate Division by the Educational Testing Service (ETS).
+- Applicants taking the Graduate Record Examination (GRE) must have their official scores reported to the UC Berkeley Graduate Division by the Educational Testing Service (ETS).
 Only GRE scores taken after June 2009 are valid.
 There is no minimum score requirement.

 - All international applicants from non-English-speaking countries must demonstrate English-language proficiency by taking the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) examination.
 The TOEFL and IELTS must have been taken after June 2012.
 Minimum required scores are 570 for the paper-based test, 230 for the computer-based test, and at least 68 for the internet-based test (iBT).

-- An electronic or scanned copy of your official transcript(s) in PDF format from every post-secondary school that you have attended, including community colleges, summer sessions, and extension programs.
+- Submit an electronic or scanned copy of your official transcript(s) in PDF format from every post-secondary school that you have attended, including community colleges, summer sessions, and extension programs.
 Please make sure that transcript images are properly rotated, and not sideways or upside-down, and remove your Social Security number and birth date before submittal.

 - Master of Architecture

 - Master of City Planning — Urban Design Concentration

 - Master of Landscape Architecture — First and Second Professional Degrees